 If the property is a rental unit, the owner will want to contract an agency to advertise the property and maintain the unit during the times the owner is not using it.
 The fees for this service usually range from 15-30% of the gross rental income, depending on the needs of the owner.
 There are ways to minimize these fees and supplement the income by renting the unit yourself.
 We provide solutions for rental supplementation in our marketing efforts.
-We are currently working diligently to launch a network of local real estate web sites in order to promote the area.
-This network will be on line by the end of January 2012 and fully functional for the upcoming summer.
+We are currently working on a network of local real estate web sites in order to promote the area.
+This network went live in the end of January 2012 and was fully functional for the Summer months.
+Google takes approximately 6 months, in my opinion, to award consistent relevant rakings.
 Please check back for details on www.gulf-condo-rentals.com.

 Other than the afformentioned fees, the electricity and contents insurance, if desired, are 2 other fees that will be involved.
 With the prices where they are now, the "out-of-pocket" expense of owning a condo in Gulf Shores or Orange Beach is as low as it may ever be again.
 The cost is around $300 per square foot.
 Please email email@example.com or call 251-978-3718 with any questions.